NASA-IMPACT/veda-ui/docs/adr/004-component-library-restructure.md

 ## Context and Problem Statement

+This work builds on broader architectural changes captured in [ADR 006: VEDA2 Architecture Refactor](./006-veda2-architecture-refactor.md).
+ADR 004 focuses on repository structure changes to better separate library code from runnable applications.

 The VEDA UI project currently has a split architecture where:

 1. **Storybook** lives in a dedicated `/storybook` subdirectory with its own build system (Vite) and dependency management